HerrMuellerluedenscheid/hoister/documentation/src/content/docs/guides/operating-modes.md

 ## Standalone

 No controller, no dashboard, no telemetry.
-The agent watches its compose stack and updates containers locally — exactly the original Hoister behaviour.
+The agent watches its compose stack and updates containers locally.

 ```yaml title="docker-compose.yml"
 services: